Summer School on Smart Tutoring Software using CTAT

 A one-week workshop on how to build your own intelligent tutors

 Intelligent Tutoring Systems (ITS) are an educational technology that has proven to be very effective in helping students learn.
 They guide students during problem-solving practice, enabling them to follow their own path while solving a given problem and providing individualized stepwise feedback.
-Many tutoring systems also support individualized mastery learning by which each student gets assigned their own, individualized set of problems, sufficient to master targeted skills.
+Many tutoring systems also support individualized mastery learning, in which each student gets assigned their own, individualized set of problems sufficient to master targeted skills.

 Registration and more information: